What is Self Employment?

 Being self-employed, you can earn more than what you can when you were a salaried person, as the company deductions are not included in your earnings and you get what you receive.

 You can start with the basic charges and slowly raise your rates based on the positive reviews that you receive for your work.
 The opportunities will knock on your door if you can give your clients what they want.

-It is important to build good reviews as it puts an extra weight on the rates that you are quoting.
+It is important to build good reviews as it puts extra weight on the rates that you are quoting.

 3. There is less investment:

 You can save a lot of your daily expenses based on the work that you choose.
-You save on gas as you work from the comfort of your home and thus avoiding the lengthy commutes to your workplace like you used to.
+You save on gas as you work from the comfort of your home and thus avoiding the long commutes to your workplace like you used to.

 Getting up early for meetings and hence going on expensive lunch outs can also be avoided and you can get to have a healthy and delicious home-cooked food.

-Leaving your kid behind with a day care and wondering how your kid’s day has been could be taking an emotional toll on you.
+Leaving your kid behind with daycare and wondering how your kid’s day has been could be taking an emotional toll on you.

 One of the benefits of self employment is that you can divide time for your family and profession without taking anything else for granted and maintain a good work-life balance.
 You can also save on the expensive daycare expenses that adds on to your daily needs.